objhaz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 8: Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
 Task 9: script that duplicates the last line of the file iacta Task 10: Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+Create a script that displays the 10 newest files in the current directory.
+Task 13: script that  takes a list of words as input and prints only words that appear exactly once